'Up North' to become a single constituency

 RADICAL boundary changes by the Conservative party will make it mathematically impossible for Labour to win an election, it has emerged.

-Under David Cameron’s proposed new constituency boundaries, Up North – which includes traditional Labour strongholds Manchester, Liverpool and Newcastle – will elect a single MP.
+Under proposed new constituency boundaries, Up North – which includes traditional Labour strongholds Manchester, Liverpool and Newcastle – will elect a single MP.

-“Northerners however all share the common life goals of having sex in car parks and acquiring fried meat in cardboard buckets, so there is less need for detailed administration in their foggy, marsh-like region.”
+A government spokesman said: “Northerners all share the common life goals of having sex in car parks and acquiring fried meat in cardboard buckets, so there is less need for MPs in their foggy, marsh-like region.”